Australian Student Visas

 Can I apply for another visa when my course ends?

-All information is correct at October 2021 but is subject to change.
-Please check the Australian Department of Home Affairs website for the most up-to-date information before applying for your visa.
+All information is correct at time of going to press (September 2023) but is subject to change.
+Please check the Australian Department of Home Affairs (Immigration and Citizenship) website at immi.homeaffairs.gov.au for the most up-to-date information.